List of incidents involving ricin: January 2011, Akron, Ohio, US

-In January 2011, FBI agents discovered what was thought to be ricin in a Coventry Township, Ohio home, and later reported that tests confirmed its presence.
+In January 2011, FBI agents discovered what was thought to be ricin in a Coventry Township, Ohio, home, and later reported that tests confirmed its presence.
 Jeff Levenderis was sentenced to six years in prison for manufacture of the ricin in 2014.

 November 2011, Gainesville, Georgia, US

 In 2011, the FBI arrested four men in the U.S. state of Georgia, who were allegedly plotting to deploy explosives and biological weapons to kill a number of American politicians, media figures, Internal Revenue Service employees, and innocent civilians.
 The four men were Frederick Thomas, 73, Dan Roberts, 67; Ray H Adams, 65; and Samuel J. Crump, 68.
 Thomas is from Cleveland, Georgia; the other three men are from Toccoa.
 They were members of a domestic militia group and believed they had to commit murder in order to "save this country".
-According to The Guardian, Crump had planned to make 10 pounds of ricin and spread it in major cities and along Atlanta, Jacksonville, Newark, Washington D.C., and New Orleans highways and bomb federal buildings in Atlanta.
-They also discussed dispersing ricin from an airplane in the sky over Washington D.C. and possibly attack other targets with explosives.
-Adams is a former Agriculture Research Service employee, while Crump used to work at the Centers for Disease Control and Prevention.
+According to The Guardian, Crump had planned to make 10 pounds of ricin and spread it in major cities and along Atlanta, Jacksonville, Newark, Washington, D.C., and New Orleans highways and bomb federal buildings in Atlanta.
+They also discussed dispersing ricin from an airplane in the sky over Washington, D.C., and possibly attack other targets with explosives.
+Adams is a former Agricultural Research Service employee, while Crump used to work at the Centers for Disease Control and Prevention.

 According to court documents, Thomas was inspired by the online pro-militia novel "Absolved" by Mike Vanderboegh, which features small bands of U. S. citizens rising up against the federal government.
 Vanderboegh denied responsibility for inspiring the attack, saying in a blog post "I am as much to blame for the Georgia Geriatric Terrorist Gang as Tom Clancy is for Nine Eleven."
 Earlier, Vanderboegh had attracted controversy after urging health care reform opponents to throw bricks through the windows of Democratic Party offices; several such incidents occurred after Vanderboegh made his statement.

 On August 22, 2012, Thomas and Roberts have been sentenced to five years in federal prison.

 April 2013, Washington, DC, US

-On April 16, 2013, an envelope that tested positive for ricin was intercepted at the US Capitol's off-site mail facility in Washington, DC.
+On April 16, 2013, an envelope that tested positive for ricin was intercepted at the US Capitol's off-site mail facility in Washington, D.C.
 According to reports, the envelope was addressed to the office of Senator Roger Wicker, R-Mississippi.

 The next day, an envelope addressed to President Obama was tested positive for ricin.
 A third letter sent to a Mississippi judge also tested positive for ricin.

 Both letters included the phrases "to see a wrong and not expose it, is to become a silent partner to its continuance." and "I am KC and I approve this message."